 - Planning & Partnering for Impact

-In April and May, Karen sits down with the Forum’s three program executives and, together, they tell the broader story of how the Forum is changing the odds for young people and explore the future of our work to advance equity, research, policy, and practice across all the systems and settings that shape young people’s lives.
+In April and May of 2021, Karen sat down with the Forum’s three program executives and, together, they told the broader story of how the Forum is changing the odds for young people and explored the future of our work to advance equity, research, policy, and practice across all the systems and settings that shape young people’s lives.
 Each executive leads a unit and a set of named centers and initiatives intended to drive one of the Forum’s strategic approaches.

 View clips or the full recording from the conversation and find selected links and resources mentioned below.

 Join Forum Executive Vice President and Weikart Center Managing Director Kim Robinson and Forum Co-Founder Karen Pittman for an overview of our approach to continuous quality improvement (CQI).
 The Weikart Center’s proprietary assess – plan – improve process makes CQI easy to start and easy to continue.
 Flexible by design, CQI enables youth leaders to respond to changes caused by the pandemic and can be adapted to your specific needs.